feathersjs/docs/middleware/error-handling.md

 // You can also pass additional data var data = new errors.BadRequest('Invalid email', {email: 'sergey@google.com'});

-// You can also pass additional data var dataWithoutMessage = new errors.BadRequest({email: 'sergey@google.com'});
+// You can also pass additional data without a message var dataWithoutMessage = new errors.BadRequest({email: 'sergey@google.com'});

 // If you need to pass multiple errors